microstar-derp/microstar-crypto/readme.md

+#### If this documentation is at all unclear, please do not hestitate to file an issue.
+Clarity is the primary goal of this project.

+# microstar-crypto

-s library wraps tweetnacl, doing a few things.
+This library wraps [tweetnacl](https://github.com/dchest/tweetnacl-js), doing a few things.

 - Performs type conversion on the UTF8 and Base64 encodings used in tweetnacl.
 All methods take and return strings.
 - Wraps synchronous methods into a callback API using process.nextTick.
 This is to make it easier to switch to different algorithms in the future, or offload processing to workers.